batzner/mds-gradient-descent-js/README.md

 # mds-gradient-descent-js
-Performing Multidimensional Scaling with Gradient Descent and Gauss-Newton
+Performing Multidimensional Scaling with Gradient Descent and Gauss-Newton.

+For more info, see the corresponding blog post at https://theblog.github.io/post/visualizing-travel-times-with-multidimensional-scaling/.

 ## Usage